dat-ecosystem-archive/DEPs/proposals/0000-http-pinning-service-api.md

 Without a description format, it becomes difficult to handle user authentication.
 We would probably need to use the HTTP Basic scheme and remove any mechanisms for registering new accounts.

+# Unresolved questions
+[unresolved]: #unresolved-questions

+- Does the registration flow need to be included in the spec?

 # Changelog